-Bananas are an important starchy food and cash crop in Tanzania and the Great Lakes region of East Africa countries largely including Tanzania, Uganda, Kenya, Rwanda and Burundi Nyombi., (2013).
-Banana-based farming, most specifically intercropped with other cash and domestic crops such as coffee, common bean and smallholder dairy cattle system, has played a significant role in sustaining smallholder farmers' livelihoods in the highland, Southern and like zone of Tanzania Meya et al. (2023); Tumaini et al (2024).
+Banana crops are rich in food starchy and the banana is an important cash crop in Tanzania and the Great Lakes region of East African countries.
+The East African countries include Tanzania, Uganda, Kenya, Rwanda and Burundi Nyombi., (2013).
+Banana-based farming, most specifically intercropped with other cash and domestic crops such as coffee, common bean and smallholder dairy cattle system, has played a significant role in sustaining smallholder farmers' livelihoods in the highland, Southern and like zone of Tanzania (Meya et al. (2023); see also (Tumaini et al. 2024).
 The widespread reports of declining Banana profits in some countries in East Africa including Tanzanian since the 1930s and the low yields today do raise serious food security concerns Tumaini et al. (2024).
-The banana private business investors known as Micro small and mediumsized enterprises (MSMEs) investing in banana business do contribute to achieving the 2030 Agenda for Sustainable Development Goals (SDGs) United Nations., (2024).
+The banana private business investors known as Micro small and medium-sized enterprises (MSMEs) investing in banana business do contribute to achieving the 2030 Agenda for Sustainable Development Goals (SDGs) United Nations., (2024).
 Moreover, Private sector by investing in the Banana business MSMEs help reduce levels of poverty through job creation and economic growth, MSMEs are the key drivers of employment, decent jobs and entrepreneurship for women, youth and groups in vulnerable smallholder farmers' locality areas in United Nations., (2024).

-But also, farmers small holders' farmers are the majority of the world's food producers and play critical roles in feeding the global population closing the gender gap as they ensure women are fully and effectively participating in the production at different levels in the value chain United Nations (2024).
+Moreover, farmers small holders' farmers are the majority of the world's food producers and play critical roles in feeding the global population closing the gender gap as they ensure women are fully and effectively participating in the production at different levels in the value chain United Nations (2024).
 Despite Bananas having significant contributions to food security in countries like the Philippines, Tanzania, Uganda, Kenya, India, China, Indonesia and Brazil and another 150 countries contributing to global banana production Filipenco, (2023.
 Farmers are challenged with the domestic banana market which consists of several marketing channels).
 Such complex characteristics of marketing channels negatively affect the growth of banana sectors in developing countries including Tanzania Lodovice, & Lee, (2024).
-Previous studies showed that the price dispersion and response depend on varieties of bananas and market levels from farmgate, wholesale and retail Lodovice, & Lee, (2024).
+Previous studies showed that the price dispersion and response depend on varieties of bananas and market levels from farmgate, wholesale and retail

+Lodovice, & Lee, (2024).
 It is suggested that banana market stakeholders need to develop different strategies to improve the efficiency of the domestic banana market.
 To improve the complex distribution structure, the government needs to design medium- and long-term projects Lodovice, & Lee, (2024).